 Sangha Unity Network, Inc. (SUN) is a person-centered nonprofit organization whose focus is to assist in creating opportunities for individuals in communities by building collective knowledge, skills and contribution.
 We do this by facilitating opportunities to learn and connect, building capacity, assisting in organizational change frameworks, and looking towards what more communities and individuals have to offer.
-Through providing strength-based workshops, mentoring individuals and organizations, and building community assets, SUN believes that it is possible for lives of value and inclusion are possible.
+Through providing strength-based workshops, mentoring individuals and organizations, and building community assets, SUN believes that lives of value and inclusion are possible.

 Sangha Unity Network was established in 2011 by current Director, Michelle Schwartz.
 Sangha Unity Network was created from an idea of supporting marginalized individuals to find ways to contribute and create valued social roles within their communities.
 Conversations with many forward thinking people (i.e. John O'Brien, Jack Pearpoint, Heather Simmons) over several years helped develop the foundation of the idea and supported the forward movement towards a 501C3.
 It then took several years to find the opportunity that would begin the journey.